 Most pension providers charge percentage fees.
 This means the fees increase as your pension grows.
 Over the years that adds up, reducing the final value of your pot.
 With an ii self-invested personal pension (SIPP) you pay a low flat fee, whatever your pension size, and over time as your pot grows this can result in significant savings, which could mean you have more money in retirement.

-Independent research from the lang cat looked at how much you could save by transferring your pension out of typical workplace pensions and into a SIPP with ii.
+Analysis by independent experts at The Lang Cat looked at how much you could save by transferring your pension out of typical older-style pensions and into a SIPP with ii.

 Richard Wilson, CEO, interactive investor says:

 4 out of 5 pensions transferred to ii come from the major pension and life companies.
 The ones that spend a fortune on TV advertising with shiny black horses running around.
 They hope their customers won’t notice they are being quietly ripped off, and best of all, when they change jobs they will leave their pension behind and forget about it.
 Our customers won’t fall for that.
 They want a simple, transparent service where they have full control of their financial future.

 You’ll need to review the costs of your own pension to discover exactly how much you might save, but the findings of our study are clear.
 If you have built up a good pension and are confident making your own investment decisions, you could be significantly better off with an ii SIPP.

 Please remember, SIPPs are aimed at people happy to make their own investment decisions.
 Investment value can go up or down and you could get back less than you invest.
 You can normally only access the money from age 55 (57 from 2028).
 We recommend seeking advice from a suitably qualified financial advisor before making any decisions.
 Pension and tax rules depend on your circumstances and may change in future.